backbone-ui/drawer/readme.md

 # Backbone UI: Drawer

-A flexible UI Drawer for
+A flexible UI Drawer that can be used on any block element.

 ## Install